jjuanrivvera/canvas-lms-kit/IMPLEMENTATION_STRUCTURE_RULES.md

 ### 2. Data Objects (No Endpoints)

-**Rule**: Objects that are referenced in the official Canvas LMS documentation but do not have ANY endpoints at all should be stored in the `src/Objects/` folder.
+**Rule**: Objects that are **explicitly documented as separate data structures** in the official Canvas LMS documentation but do not have ANY endpoints at all should be stored in the `src/Objects/` folder.
 These are pure data structures returned as part of other API responses.

+**IMPORTANT**: Do NOT create data objects for simple JSON responses.
+Only create data objects when:
+1. The Canvas API documentation explicitly defines it as a named object/structure
+2. The object is reused across multiple API endpoints
+3. The object has complex nested properties that benefit from type safety
+4. The object appears in the Canvas API documentation with its own definition section

 **Structure**:
 ```